-Optimal inversion of the Anscombe variance-stabilizing transformation
+Optimal inversion of the Anscombe and Generalized Anscombe variance-stabilizing transformations

 Abstract

 The choice of the proper inverse transformation is crucial in order to minimize the bias error which arises when the nonlinear forward transformation is applied.
-We present an experimental analysis using a few state-of-the-art denoising algorithms and show that the estimation can be consistently improved by applying the exact unbiased inverse, particularly at the low-count regime.

 SOFTWARE PEOPLE LINKS REFERENCES

-Software
+Software new

 Read me